kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

        }, app).listen(port, () => console.log('listening on port ' + port));

        const io = require("socket.io")(httpsServer); //not https module, it should be use https instance

+## Tests

+**How to Test**

+[Mocha](https://mochajs.org/) is a feature-rich JavaScript test framework running on [Node.js](https://nodejs.org/en/) and in the browser, making asynchronous testing simple and fun.
+Mocha tests run serially, allowing for flexible and accurate reporting while mapping uncaught exceptions to the correct test cases.
+Hosted on [GitHub](https://github.com/mochajs/mocha).

+To run:

+        $ npm test

+*More information about Mocha you can find [here](https://mochajs.org/)*

 ## GraphXR